Lightning-AI/pytorch-lightning/docs/source-app/glossary/ios_and_android.rst

 Option 2
 ^^^^^^^^

-You can build a mobile-first react Lightning App that works on both Apple and Android mobile devices.
+You can build a mobile-first React Lightning App that works on both Apple and Android mobile devices.
 The `InVideo app <https://lightning.ai/app/7pmQNIDxAE-InVideo%20Search>`_ is a good example of a Lightning App that does just that.